Amsterdam/development-standard/CONTRIBUTING.md

 Because this repository is an agreement with the entire team changes need to be managed and communicated properly.
 For this reason this project has a published version on the `master` branch, a next version on the `develop` branch and feature branches for new features and Pull Requests.

+## Suggesting or adding changes

+In order to add a standard, add a markdown file to the `standards` repository and link to it from the `index.md`.